i2STSinclair/MiniRPG/MiniRPG/Readme.md

   - Otherwise, logs that no items were found.
   - Calls SaveLoadService.SavePlayer(Player) after loot assignment.
   - TODO for visual loot display in post-battle summary.

+---

+## MapView Inventory UI Added

+- Added Expander in MapView.xaml for Inventory, bound to Player.Inventory.
+- Displays each item's Name and Type; shows Description for selected item.
+- Added SelectedInventoryItem property to MapViewModel for selection binding.
+- TODOs for pixel-art inventory icons and category tabs.